Chinmay-Garg/PS-Band/README.md

 - MacOS 10.0 or above; or Linux;
 - Flutter mobile application development
 - Android Studio 3.0 or later
-- Espressif Integrated Development Framwork (ESP-IDF)
+- Espressif Integrated Development Framework (ESP-IDF): v3.1.2
 - Any text editor (We used VSCode)
 - Xtensa architecture specific toolchain (follow the ESP-IDF installation instructions)
-- Make command line utility --V
+- Make command line utility (We used v4.1)

 Follow the instructions [here](https://docs.espressif.com/projects/esp-idf/en/latest/get-started/index.html#setup-toolchain) to setup the toolchain for ESP32 on your preferred OS

 You might also have to add the IDF-PATH to user profile.
 Follow the instructions [here](https://docs.espressif.com/projects/esp-idf/en/latest/get-started/add-idf_path-to-profile.html#add-idf-path-to-profile-linux-macos) for more instructions.

 Follow the instructions [here](https://flutter.dev/docs/get-started/install) for installing Flutter and [here](https://flutter.dev/docs/get-started/editor) for setting up Android Studio to get the app development framework for this project.